3D Uncertain Implicit Surface Mapping using GMM and GP: Gaussian Processes with HGMM priors

 The gradients or the normal vectors are estimated by PCA for each point.
 Given the training data $\mathcal{D}$ with derivative information, we can change the standard inference, substituting $k_0(\cdot, \cdot)$ in Equation \eqref{eq:gpm} and \eqref{eq:gpv} by Equation \eqref{eq:kernel_j}:

-Note that, this technique has been employed in the existing work of GPIS and Log-GPIS \cite{gpis1, loggpis1, gpis2}.
+The technique of GP inference with derivative observations has been employed in the existing work \cite{gpis1, loggpis2}.
 They applied additional 2D observation GP and occupancy tests to estimate the normals of measurement points.
 Unlike that, normal vectors are estimated by PCA directly here.